I’d like a free consultation

 You may have heard about tax-free bonds and are wondering if you should invest in them.
 Like many of these questions, the answer begins with, “Maybe…” I’ll […]

 What is the most tax-efficient way to save money?
-For those of you who have been clients, a good guess would be a Roth IRA.
-That’s hard […]
+A good guess would be a Roth IRA.
+That’s hard to beat, but sometimes there’s a better option. […]

 Many of us have heard of annuities but few understand how they work and if they should be part of your retirement plan.
 I’ll explain.